semisedlak/cron-expression-explainer/docs/README.md

 ## Seconds

+Add amount of seconds after which expression should match again

+> This is a feature of [orisai/scheduler](https://github.com/orisai/scheduler)

 ```php
 $explainer->explain('* * * * *', 1); // At every second.
 $explainer->explain('* * * * *', 30); // At every 30 seconds.